 Delaware, United States

 As I read this commentary, I understood more deeply that the Self is always present within me.
-As I repeat and contemplate the affirmation, “I draw courage from the reservoir of power within,
+As I repeat and contemplate the affirmation, “I draw courage from the reservoir of power within,” I know this reservoir is the Self.

 Being aware of this reservoir—this never-ending supply, always at hand for me if I just draw from it—I feel blessed!